Why Anadarko Petroleum Is Looking Much Better Now

 Anadarko Petroleum Corporation (NYSE:APC) wasn't exactly on Wall Street's radar at the start of 2016, given the company neither had a stellar balance sheet nor a highly-lucrative asset base.
 But Anadarko's management has done a commendable job of managing the downturn, which is why the company will start 2017 on a high note.

-The Houston-Texas based Anadarko has been actively selling assets this year.
-Earlier in February, the company said that it has sold some of its assets, including East Chalk and its interest in Maverick Basin gathering system, for $1.3 billion, and also predicted further divestitures.
+The Houston, Texas-based Anadarko has been actively selling assets this year.
+Earlier in February, the company said that it has sold some of its assets, including East Chalk and its interest in Maverick Basin gathering system for $1.3 billion and also predicted further divestitures.

 By the end of the third quarter, the company had sold about $3 billion of assets.
 In November, during the third quarter conference call, Anadarko's CEO Al Walker said that the company is on track to close more than $4 billion of asset sales this year.
-But Anadarko as recently announced another major asset sale that has put it on track to monetize more than $5 billion of asset sales by early next year.
+But Anadarko recently announced another major asset sale that has put it on track to monetize more than $5 billion of asset sales by early next year.

-On Wednesday, Anadarko said that it has agreed to sell some of its gas-rich assets in Marcellus shale, including 195,000 net acres that were producing 470 million cubic feet per day of natural gas at the end of the third quarter, to a subsidiary of Alta Resources Development for $1.24 billion.
+On Wednesday, Anadarko said that it has agreed to sell some of its gas-rich assets in the Marcellus shale, including 195,000 net acres that were producing 470 million cubic feet per day of natural gas at the end of the third quarter, to a subsidiary of Alta Resources Development for $1.24 billion.
 The sale does not include related midstream assets that are owned by Anadarko-backed master limited partnership Western Gas Partners LP (NYSE:WES).
 The deal is expected to close by the first quarter of 2017.

 Thanks in large part to these asset sales, Anadarko has been able to improve its balance sheet by shoring up its finances.
 Its debt levels have fallen significantly since the start of the year, which is a big deal for a company that has been operating under above-average levels of debt.